merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 The match states are 0-indexed in this dataframe.

 And so with this class, anvi'o has easy access to IC for each match state in an `.hmm` file.
-One need only initiate the above class.
+One need only initiate the above class as demonstrated.

 #### The distribution of information content

-Rather than testing for information content (IC) > 4, I wanted to keep this a tunable parameter for the user (with a default of 4).
-To help guide anyone's investigation, I have compiled all of the IC values for each match state in the representable InteracDome dataset (2375 profile HMMs).
-This totals 414619 ICs.
-Here is a histogram of the values:
+Rather than testing for information content (IC) > 4, I wanted to keep the threshold a tunable parameter for the user (with a default being 4).
+To help guide anyone's investigation, I have compiled all of the IC values for each match state in the representable InteracDome dataset (2375 HMM profiles).
+This totals 414619 IC values.
+Here is a histogram of them:

 [![IC-hist]({{images}}/IC_histogram.png)]({{images}}/IC_histogram.png){:.center-img .width-90}